AndroidModLoader/JPatch/README.md

  - SilentPatch: Fix the logic behind exploding cars losing wheels
  - Allow more wheels to be exploded instead of only ONE RANDOM
  - SilentPatch: Disable building pipeline for skinned objects (like parachute)
+ - A little mistake by WarDrum related to holding a finger on widgets (thanks AliAssassiN!)
+ - Fixed cutscene FOV (disabled by default, incomplete, black borders are better?)
+ - A fix for possible crash from GetCompositeMatrix (might be useless)
+ - Streaming memory is buffed now
+ - re3: Correct clouds rotating speed
+ - re3: Free the space for an object by deleting temporary objects from pool if not enough space

 **Since v1.8.1**
  - SilentPatch: Impound garages